-Your Cape Dory has been equipped with a comprehensive electrical system designed to meet your present and future needs.
-Wiring runs and connections are placed to prevent exposure to water or other hazards, yet to remain accessible for repairs or additions.
+Some Cape Dory yachts are equipped with a comprehensive electrical system designed to meet your present and future needs.
 The A.C. (alternating current - Shore Power) and D.C.
 (Direct Current - Ship's Power) wiring is plastic coated, stranded copper wire with crimped-on connectors or soldered joints as required.
 The electrical system is basically maintenance free, with only the batteries requiring periodic inspection.

-4.1 D.C.
+3.15 D.C.
 12 VOLT SYSTEM